namnh663/namnh663.github.io/docs/knowledge/test-case-design.md

 * **Use a consistent format and structure for test cases:** This will make them easier to read, understand, and maintain.

 Once you have designed your test cases, you should review them with other team members to get feedback.
 This will help to ensure that your test cases are comprehensive and effective.

+## Analyze the requirements

+1. Understand the requirements

+The first step is to thoroughly understand the requirements you are testing.
+This means reading the requirements document carefully and asking any clarifying questions you have.

+For example, if the requirement is "Users must be able to log in to the system using their username and password.", you should ask questions like:

+* What is a valid username and password?
+* What happens if a user enters an invalid username or password?
+* How many times can a user try to log in before being locked out?

+2. Identify different types of requirements

+There are different types of requirements, such as functional requirements, non-functional requirements, and acceptance criteria.
+Functional requirements describe what the system should do, while non-functional requirements describe how the system should function.
+Acceptance criteria are specific conditions that must be met for a requirement to be considered fulfilled.

+For example, a functional requirement for a login system might be: "Users must be able to log in to the system using their username and password.", while a non-functional requirement might be : "The login system must be able to handle 100 concurrent users."

+3. Prioritize requirements

+Not all requests are created equal.
+Some requirements are more important than others.
+By clarifying requirements, you can focus your efforts on the most important requirements.

+For example, requiring that users be able to log in to the system is more important than requiring that the login system be able to handle 100 concurrent users.
+This is because users will not be able to use the system if they cannot log in.